Skip to main content

 • "channel" is the channel index this message was received on.

-• "from" is the unique node number of the node on the mesh that sent this message.
+• "from" is the unique decimal-equivalent Node ID of the node on the mesh that sent this message.
+(The hexadecimal value 7efeee00 represented by an integer in decimal is 2130636288).

-• "id" inside the payload of a NODEINFO_APP message is the user ID of the node that sent it, which is currently just the hexadecimal representation of the node number.
+• "id" inside the payload of a NODEINFO_APP message is the hexadecimal Node ID (sometimes called User ID) of the node that sent it.

 • "hardware" is the hardware model of the node sending the NODEINFO_APP message.